How to Make Composting in the Classroom Fun (And Educational) for Kids

 Add holes

-Although your bin should keep your waste nice and dark for breaking things down, ventilation is key!
+Although your bin should keep your waste nice and dark to break things down, ventilation is key!
 If you opted for a plastic tote rather than a bin specifically created for composting, you’ll need to drill holes around the top of your bin to allow for airflow.

 Perform a lunchbox audit

 To help start composting for kids in your classroom, a lunchbox audit puts food waste issues into a real-life context.
-Using these helpful lunchbox audit worksheets, your kids can collate the food waste they’re creating, graph the data, and create a plan of action for reducing their food waste.
+Using these helpful lunchbox audit worksheets, your kids can collate the food waste they’re creating, graph the data, and create an action plan for reducing their food waste.

 Register your school’s program